apollographql/rover/docs/source/ci-cd.md

 ### Jenkinsfile Configuration

-Once you've installed `rover` appropriately, you can use the command within a `sh` step, as shown in the below example configuration.
-Since `rover` outputs logs via stderr and emits proper status codes, it will cause build errors if the `rover subgraph check` fails.
+After you've installed Rover appropriately, you can execute the `rover` command within a `sh` step, as shown in the example configuration below.
+Because `rover` outputs logs via stderr and emits proper status codes, it generates build errors if the `rover subgraph check` command fails.

-We'd recommend passing in the arguments into the `rover` commands by environment variables.
-This will allow you to reuse large components of the pipeline, making it easier to onboard new subgraphs without rewriting large portions of code.
+We recommend passing arguments to `rover` commands via environment variables.
+This enables you to reuse large portions of your pipeline, making it faster to onboard new subgraphs without rewriting code.

 Additionally, we strongly recommend passing in the `APOLLO_KEY` by using a Jenkins credential and referencing it that way.